-While sussing out some of the best eats at Hougang Hainanese Village Centre, we discovered Blue Star Fried Hokkien Mee, a hidden gem that specialises in the wet version of Hokkien mee that is cooked just the way we like it.
+While sussing out some of the best eats at Hougang Hainanese Village Centre, we discovered Blue Star Fried Hokkien Mee, a hidden gem that specialises in the wet version of Hokkien mee.

 Each plate of Hokkien mee here costs S$5 and it comes laden with a generous amount of noodles and ingredients.

-What truly makes or breaks a plate of Hokkien mee is its stock and we are pleased to say that the stock here at Blue Star Fried Hokkien Mee makes the cut.
-Packed full of umami, it added plenty of depth and flavour to the dish and was greedily soaked up by the noodles.
+What truly makes or breaks a plate of Hokkien mee is its stock and we are pleased to say that the stock here at Blue Star Fried Hokkien Mee is pretty decent.

 The noodles itself were decently wet without being too soggy and had a perfect amount of wok hei.

 They use fresh prawns in the dish and albeit small, the prawns were still satisfyingly crunchy and juicy.
 We also appreciate how the stall owners had patiently peeled off all the prawn shells so that they were easier to eat.

 The belachan chilli provided was deliciously pungent and packed a mean punch, pairing well with the savouriness of the Hokkien mee